 In September 2012 a second program option was launched called the Global Citizenship Program.
 Participants of this program from Ritsumeikan University had to meet the regular UBC admissions criteria and be interested in the focus of the program .
 The highly innovative curriculum was developed keeping in mind the increasingly diverse student population of our campus, as well as the need to provide students with opportunities to reflect on current global/local issues, and make connections between theoretical knowledge and hands on practices by means of a community-based experiential learning model.
 Check out testimonials from students in our first GCP cohort!

-In September 2017 a new re-envisioned Academic Exchange Program (AEP), will launch with fresh curricular options designed to enhance student recruitment opportunities and will see a smaller cohort of 75 students for the academic year.
+In September 2017 a new re-envisioned Academic Exchange Program (AEP), launched with fresh curricular options designed to enhance student recruitment opportunities for a smaller cohort of 75 students for the academic year.
 Building on the knowledge and experience of the twenty-five year partnership of running academically intensive programs we have assembled two exciting program streams – Program A & Program B.